scriptituk/xfade-easing/README.md

 ![alpha](assets/alpha.gif)

-This demonstrates the additional `trkMat` option which tracks the Tardis alpha value to expose Skaro behind then Gallifrey’s Citadel when the transition ends, both planets being opaque images.
+This demonstrates the additional `trkMat` option which tracks the Tardis alpha value to expose Skaro behind, then Gallifrey’s Citadel when the transition ends, both planets being opaque images.
 (trkMat is only availble in the custom ffmpeg variant)

+See also the example under [Transition `gl_SimpleBookCurl`](#transition-gl_simplebookcurl).

 ## Easing expressions